kelunik/chat/README.md

 #### Github OAuth

-Register a new [GitHub application](https://github.com/settings/applications) and put the created "Client ID" and "Client Secret" into your config/config.php (`GITHUB_CLIENT_ID`, `GITHUB_CLIENT_SECRET`).
+Register a new [GitHub application](https://github.com/settings/applications) and put the created "Client ID" and "Client Secret" into your `config/config.php` (`GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`).

-Configure the "Authorization callback URL" in your newly registered GitHub to your applications root url and the suffix "/oauth/github", e.g. "http://192.168.1.1:8080/oauth/github".
+Configure the "Authorization callback URL" in your registered GitHub Application to your application's root URL and the suffix `/oauth/github`, e.g. `http://localhost:8080/oauth/github`.

 ## Starting the server